FrozeRain/miit.study.task-one/README.md

 4. Performing algorithm that searching minimum value of size by each string of array.
 5. Output the resulting string to console.

-<p> Made by FrozeRain as part of studing process.
+<p> Made by FrozeRain as part of studying process.
 <p> (Moscow University of Transport [MIIT], TKI-411 group, Okunev N.S.)

 9/28/20